gagibran/book-rental-manager/README.md

     3. Run `CREATE ROLE admin WITH CREATEDB LOGIN PASSWORD 'admin';`.

 ## Running the application
-Docker Compose; Needs to have .pfx cert.
-Fix this later.

 To generate the required PFX certificate, go to the project's root folder and execute the following commands:
 1. `dotnet dev-certs https -ep httpsdevcert.pfx -p HttpsDevCertPass1!`
-2. `dotnet dev-certs https --trust`.
+2. `dotnet dev-certs https --trust`

+After generating the certificate, use Docker to start the application by running `docker compose up -d`.
+The application uses Swagger and will be available at https://localhost:5001/swagger/index.html.

-`dotnet watch run` will open up the application with Swagger on https://localhost:5001/swagger/index.html.
+If you want to use the application without using Docker, run `dotnet watch run`.
+This will also start the application with Swagger on https://localhost:5001/swagger/index.html.

 Starting the application for the first time will also create a database called `BookRentalManager` (in case it does not exist) with some seed data in its tables.
 For more information on the seed data, check the file `src/BookRentalManager.Infrastructure/Data/Seeds/TestDataSeeder.cs`.

 ## Migrations
 In case someone wants to fork or expand on this project, this is how I set up migrations.
 We'll need [Entity Framework Core tools](https://learn.microsoft.com/en-us/ef/core/cli/dotnet) installed for this.